MalevichAI/malevich/docs/index.rst

 Malevich
 ===============

 Getting Started
 ===============

-Welcome to `Malevich <https://malevich.ai>`_ - a platform for building ML-driven prototypes and iterating them to production.
-This page contains a brief overview of the platform capabilities that could be utilized from Python code or command-line interface.
+Welcome to `Malevich <https://malevich.ai>`_ — a platform for building ML-driven prototypes and iterating them to production.
+This page provides a brief overview of the platform's capabilities that can be utilized from Python code or the command-line interface.

 Explore more about `building apps <Apps/Building_Apps.html>`_ and `assembling flows <Flows/Assembling_Flows.html>`_ to start developing on Malevich.
-Check out `API reference <API/index.html>`_ to get insight into code details.
+Check out the `API reference <API/index.html>`_ for detailed insights into code functionalities.

-If you with to contribute to the Malevich package, please refer to `Contributing <Contributing.html>`_ page.
+If you wish to contribute to the Malevich package, please refer to the `Contributing <Contributing.html>`_ page.

 Installation
 ===============

-Malevich provides various tools for interacting with the platform.
-One of them is a :code:`malevich` Python package, that includes `Malevich Square <API/square.html>`_, CLI, Metascript, CI and other minor tools.
-The package is distributed via PyPI, so you can install it with :code:`pip`:
+Malevich offers various tools for interacting with the platform, including the :code:`malevich` Python package.
+This package encompasses `Malevich Square <API/square.html>`_, CLI, Metascript, CI, and other minor tools.
+It is distributed via PyPI, allowing you to install it with :code:`pip`:

 .. code-block:: bash

     pip install malevich

 Implement Your Idea
 ===================

-Imagine you have a brilliant idea of a product, and you need to utilize a number of services like Open AI or make an inferenece on a pre-trained model from Hugging Face, or solve a common NLP task with SpaCy?
-With Malevich, you can turn the idea into working prototype with just a few steps and ridiculously small amount of code.
+Imagine having a brilliant product idea that requires utilizing services like OpenAI, making inferences on a pre-trained model from Hugging Face, or solving a common NLP task with SpaCy.
+With Malevich, you can turn your idea into a working prototype with just a few steps and an impressively small amount of code.

 Let's make it real!
-Firstly, you have to install apps:
+First, you need to install apps:

 .. code-block:: bash

     malevich install spacy openai

-You may see :code:`malevich.yaml` and :code:`malevich.secret.yaml` files appeared in your current directory.
-Like any other package system, like :code:`pip` or :code:`npm`, Malevich keep track of installed components to make your environment reproducible.
+Following this, you may notice :code:`malevich.yaml` and :code:`malevich.secret.yaml` files appearing in your current directory.
+Similar to other package systems like :code:`pip` or :code:`npm`, Malevich keeps track of installed components to make your environment reproducible.

-Once you installed apps, you can start weaving them into a flow.
-Let's create a file :code:`flow.py` with the following content:
+Once the apps are installed, you can begin integrating them into a flow.
+Create a file named :code:`flow.py` with the following content:

 .. code-block:: python

    import os
    import pandas as pd

-   # Metascript
-   from malevich import collection, flow
+   from malevich import collection, flow from malevich.openai import prompt_completion from malevich.scrape import scrape_web

-   # Malevich Apps: OpenAI, Scrape, Spacy
-   from malevich.openai import prompt_completion
-   from malevich.scrape import scrape_web
    from malevich.spacy import extract_named_entities

    prompt = """
    You are a professional journalist.
-You got a piece of news that contains a lot of references to different people.
-You need to undestand the role of {entities} and write a short brief about it.
-The brief should contain the following information:
+You've received news containing many references to different people.
+   Your task is to understand the roles of these {entities}
+   and write a brief summary about them.
+The brief should include the following information:

    - Who is the person?
-   - What is the role of the person in the news?
+   - What is their role in the news?
-   - What are the main events that the person is involved in?
+   - What are the main events they are involved in?

-   Include only people for whom there is enough information in the news.
-Otherwise, exclude their name from the brief totally.
+   Only include individuals for whom there is sufficient information in the news.
+Otherwise, omit their names entirely from the brief.
    """

    @flow()
    def write_brief():
-      # Let's scrape some news
-      # from OpenAI blog
+      # Scrape some news from the OpenAI blog.
       links = collection(
          'News Links',
          df=pd.DataFrame(